-The following table summarizes the sources and uses of funds associated with the issuance of the Bonds (exclusive of accrued interest):
+The following table itemizes the sources and uses of funds available for the Improvements, including the proceeds from the sale of the Notes, exclusive of accrued interest.

+Sources of Funds

+Principal Amount of the Notes \$1,110,000.00

-Sources of Funds:
+Total Sources of Funds

-Uses of Funds:
+Uses of Funds

-Deposit to Redemption Fund - Temporary Notes \$
+Deposit to Project Fund \$

 Deposit to Capitalized Interest Fund

+Costs of Issuance

 Underwriter's Discount

-Costs of Issuance

-Total \$
+Total Uses of Funds \$

+^{} Subject to change

-BOND RATINGS
+RATINGS

-The Issuer has not applied for a rating on the Bonds herein offered for sale.
+The Issuer has not applied for a rating on the Notes herein offered for sale.